9 Common Mistakes When Laying Laminate Flooring

 5. Avoid wearing high heels to prevent surface damage.

-Following these tips (especially the last one) will help you keep your laminate looking great for years.
+Following these tips (especially the last one) will help keep your laminate looking great for years.

 The Most Common Mistakes When Laying Laminate Flooring FAQ's